DOCA NVMe Emulation Application Guide

 RPC Client

 The RPC client in SPDK interacts with the RPC server to issue commands for configuring and managing various SPDK subsystems.
 It sends a command, typically in JSON format, asking the server to perform a certain task or retrieve data.
-The main functionality of the RPC client is to construct the request message that it wants the server to process, send the request to the RPC server, and receive the response from the server.
+The main functionality of RPC client is to construct the request message that it wants the server to process sends the request to the RPC server and receives the response from the server,

 The RPC client runs on the user or application side.